tomvita/Breeze-Beta/menu.md

 The Gen2 Extra Menu provides a suite of tools to process and analyze the data captured by the Gen2 Menu, with the ultimate goal of automating the creation of Assembly (ASM) cheats.
 After capturing a set of memory access events, you can use this menu to sort the data, find unique code paths (X30 values), and perform exclusive searches to eliminate irrelevant code.
 Its most powerful features can automatically generate ASM scripts (`make match all`, `make match 1`) based on the captured data, allowing you to quickly create complex cheats that replicate or modify game logic with high precision.

-The X30 register, also known as the Link Register (LR), holds the return address for function calls.
-When a function is invoked using the BL (Branch with Link) instruction, the return address is automatically stored in x30.
-However, the hardware does not preserve this value automatically—it’s up to the software, typically the compiler or handwritten assembly, to save it, usually by storing it on the stack.
+The `x30` register, or Link Register (LR), is central to understanding program flow, as it holds the return address for function calls.
+The `BL` (Branch with Link) instruction automatically updates `x30` with the address of the next instruction, but its value is volatile and must be explicitly saved to the stack by software to survive nested function calls.

-The Gen2 menu captures the current value of X30, along with up to five stack entries using best-guess heuristics.
-These stack entries aim to catch saved copies of X30 that may have been pushed earlier in the call chain.
-This provides crucial insight into the calling context of low-level functions, offering powerful hints about the nature of a memory access—whether it relates to an ally or enemy, item quantity, or other gameplay stats.
+The Gen2 menu’s hardware watchpoints can capture both the current `x30` value and several values from the top of the stack.
+By analyzing these captured stack entries, you can often find saved `x30` values from earlier in the call chain.
+This provides invaluable context for low-level memory accesses, helping you trace them back to higher-level game logic—such as identifying whether an action affects an ally or an enemy.

-`make match 1` creates a cheat that activates when either the current X30 register or one of the chosen stack values matches the captured value — using just one reference point.
+- **`make match 1`**: Creates a cheat that triggers if *either* the current `x30` or one of the selected stack values matches the captured data.
+This is useful for finding a single, reliable hook point.
-`make match all` creates a cheat that activates only when both X30 and all chosen stack values match the captured state.
+- **`make match all`**: Creates a more restrictive cheat that triggers only when *both* the current `x30` and *all* selected stack values match the captured state, ensuring maximum precision.

-When the condition narrows memory access so that only the target is hit, a good cheat is ready.
+A successful cheat is achieved when these conditions isolate a memory access to only the desired target.

 | Button Name | Default Shortcut | Action |
 |---|---|---|